-Since there is no cutting or stapling of the stomach or re-routing of the intestines, stomach band surgery is considered the least invasive of all weight loss surgeries.
-The surgery is done laparoscopically which allows for reduced post-operative pain, short hospital stay and quick recovery.
-There are currently two brands available in the United States: LAP-BAND® and REALIZE® band.
-Both stomach bands are fairly similar and work the same way.
-Both stomach bands are offered by our practice.
+Since there is no cutting or stapling of the stomach or re-routing of the intestines, Adjustable Gastric Banding is considered the least invasive of all weight loss surgeries.
+The surgery is done laparoscopically, which results in reduced post-operative pain, a short hospital stay (either outpatient or overnight) and quick recovery.

-The gastric band placed around the stomach is connected to an access port, which is fixed beneath the skin of your abdomen in a comfortable and discreet way.
-The access port can be accessed with a fine needle and allows your surgeon to adjust your stomach band to your weight loss needs and progress by adding or subtracting saline, or salt water, inside the inner balloon.
-Adjustable gastric banding is the only stomach band surgery for weight loss that is adjustable.
-The adjustment procedure is done in the office, takes 5-10 minute and – by most patient reports – is not painful.
+The gastric band is placed around the stomach and connected to an access port, which is fixed beneath the skin of the abdomen in a comfortable and discreet way.
+The access port can be accessed with a fine needle and allows your surgeon to adjust the stomach band to your weight loss needs and progress by adding or subtracting saline (salt water) inside the inner balloon.
+Adjustable Gastric Banding is the only stomach band surgery for weight loss that is adjustable.
+The adjustment procedure is done inthe office, takes 5-10 minutes and – by most patient reports – is not painful.

 While it is intended to be a permanent device, the stomach band can be removed at any time.
 If for any reason the adjustable gastric band needs to be removed, the stomach and other anatomy typically return to their original state and function.